samlletas/syxg50-control-panel/README.md

 > 💡 This modified version is **NOT** compatible with Shiru's original version due to serialization changes, if you need to open old projects then you should keep both versions installed.

 ## Download & Install
-Download the JSFX file from the [Releases](https://github.com/samlletas/syxg50-control-panel/releases) page and copy it to your Reaper effects folder.
+Download the zip file from the [Releases](https://github.com/samlletas/syxg50-control-panel/releases) page, extract it and copy its contents to your Reaper effects folder.

 ## Usage